Group4Synoptic/mainProject/README.md

 * 3. Add that file to gitignore:
     * In VScode: cmd/ctrl + shift + p type: "create new terminal" Enter
     * "code .gitignore"
-    * in the file that pops up, ".gitignore" add ".env" to it - this means that we won't be sharing our personal passwords between each other but should all have a baseline level of access to simulate the website *we could make this more of a live database where all of us can access it but that's more work - let me know, I could try*
+    * in the file that pops up, ".gitignore", add ".env" to it - this means that we won't be sharing our personal passwords between each other but should all have a baseline level of access to simulate the website
+    *      *we could make this more of a live database where all of us can access it but that's more work and probably not required for the end solution- let me know, I could try*

 ## Login System

-* The login system is really basic as of right now as it took a while to get everything working, I've currently just added simple buttons on index.html with no styling
+* The login system is really basic as of right now as it took a while to get everything working, I've currently just added simple buttons on index.html with no styling.
+But to summarise currently all the login system does is take the users data (user + pass) and stores it in the database checking basic info such as the username not already existing.
     * *I'll leave the styling to someone else and focus on functionality*
+    *  We may be able to make this more complex if there's reason to do so based on our previous modules.

 * These buttons redirect to their related page e.g the login button redirects to [login.html](public/login.html) and the register button to [register.html](public/register.html)
     * Again, these pages have *no styling* let me know if any of this needs to be changed functionality wise.